-A combat site must consist of two concentric circles which shall be marked on the ground.
+A combat site must consist of three concentric circles which shall be marked on the ground.

-- a) The flight circle: radius 20 metres - b) The centre (piloting) circle: radius 2 metres.
+a) The pilot circle: radius 2 metres.b) The flight circle: radius 20 metresc) The pitting circle: radius 22 metres

-The flight circle must be laid out on grass.
-The centre piloting circle may be laid out on grass or any other material having a maximum radius of 4 metres.
+The flight and pitting circles must be laid out on grass.
+The pilot circle may be laid out on grass or any other material.
+The area between the 20 and 22 metre circles is called the pitting area.